Ilusion9/teamflash-announcer-sm/README.md

 sm_teamflash_inform_admins 1 - Inform admins when players are flashed by teammates? sm_teamflash_inform_mintime 1.5 - Minimum flash duration for announcements.
 ```

+# To do
+If there are too many reports about team flashes made by disconnected players, then I can show their name/steamid.